utkdigitalinitiatives/bookprep/README.md

 also creates derivatives for jp2, ocr, hocr

 requirements:
-* version 3.02 of tesseract
+* version 3.02, 3.03, or 3.04 of tesseract
 * kdu_compress and kdu_expand

-To Do:
-* create PDFS
-* log conversions
+* xmllint

+use:  run as a shell command with two parameters

+./bookprep.php directory objectfiletype
+./bookprep.php  issues_dir jp2